lilei-nlp/lilei-nlp.github.io/_pages/index.md

 News
 =====
+* [2024/07] [VITATECS](https://arxiv.org/abs/2311.17404) for benchmarking temporal understanding of VideoLLMs, got accepted by ECCV 2024!
 * [2024/06] Checkout our [Video-MME](https://video-mme.github.io/home_page.html), the first-ever comprehensive benchmark for Video-LLMs.
 * [2024/05] Five papers got accepted by ACL 2024, see you at :thailand:!
 * [2024/02] Checkout our [Reka Flash and Reka Core](https://publications.reka.ai/reka-core-tech-report.pdf), first-tier mutlimodal LLMs!